Frequently asked questions

 Will Dr. Lassey still take care of me if I need to be admitted to the hospital?

 Dr. Lassey does have privileges at Holton Community Hospital, and he will care for you there as part of your membership.
 The hospital won't charge you or your insurance for Dr. Lassey's professional fees, since that's a part of your membership benefit.
-However, routine hospital facility fees (nursing care, food, medication, procedures, xrays, etc.) will be charged by the Hospital to you or your insurance company/Medicare, etc.
+However, routine hospital facility fees (nursing care, food, medication, procedures, xrays, etc.) will be charged by the Hospital to you or your insurance company/Medicare, etc. Daniel does not currently have privileges at HCH, but together with Dr. Lassey, he can help manage your care there as necessary.

 Can I get all of my medications from Holton Direct Care's pharmacy?